Boating Information

 Smart & Safe Boating

-Smart boating keeps the Florida Keys safe, healthy, and fun for everyone.
-Here are a few important reminders:
+Smart boating keeps the Florida Keys safe, healthy and fun for everyone.
+A little courtesy on the water goes a long way.

-- Practice Good Seamanship – Keep a safe distance from other boats, anglers, and divers.
-Never troll near divers, stay at least 100 feet from the red-and-white diver down flag, and watch for bubbles.
+- Practice Good Seamanship – Keep a safe distance from other boats, anglers and divers.
+Watch for bubbles, give divers plenty of room and stay at least 100 feet from the red-and-white diver down flag.

-- Canoes, Kayaks and Paddleboard are Vessels Too - They're subject to the same rules as other watercraft, including having safety equipment including life jackets, lights and a whistle or horn.
+- Canoes, Kayaks and Paddleboards Are Vessels Too – Paddlecraft follow the same rules as other watercraft.
+Carry required safety equipment, including life jackets, lights and a whistle or horn.

-- Know the Rules for Fishing – Florida law requires a license, along with following all size, bag, and seasonal limits.
-Release fish you can’t eat, and don’t toss carcasses or lobster shells into the water or canals—they harm water quality.
+- Know the Rules for Fishing – Florida law requires a fishing license, along with size, bag and seasonal limits.
+Release fish you cannot eat, and help protect water quality by disposing of fish carcasses and lobster shells properly on shore.

 - Use Mooring Buoys When Possible – If none are available, anchor only in sandy areas.
 Avoid corals and seagrass so your anchor and chain don’t cause damage.